Lindera lucida

 Lindera lucida is a species of flowering plant in the family Lauraceae.
-It is found in Malaysia.
+It is a tree native to Assam in northeastern India, Peninsular Malaysia, and Sumatra.
+It grows in lowland and lower montane rain forests up to 1200 m elevation.

+The species was first described as Litsea lucida by Carl Ludwig Blume in 1826.
+In 1900 Jacob Gijsbert Boerlage placed the species in genus Lindera as L. lucida.

 Dihydrochalcones (3′,5′-dihydroxy-2′,4′,6′-trimethoxydihydrochalcone, methyl linderone, 5-hydroxy-6,7,8-trimethoxyflavone (alnetin) and 2′-hydroxy-3′,4′,5′,6′-tetramethoxydihydrochalcone (dihydrokanakugiol) can be found in twigs of L. lucida.